typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 1. It is essential that types be well-tested!
 See discussion below under [**Tooling**](#tooling).

-2. If a given types bug has existed for long enough, an author may choose to treat it as [“intimate API”][intimate] and change the *runtime* behavior to match the types rather than vice versa.
+2. If a given types bug has existed for long enough, an author may choose to treat it as ["intimate API"][intimate] and change the *runtime* behavior to match the types rather than vice versa.

 [intimate]: https://twitter.com/wycats/status/918644693759488005

 #### Dropping support for previously-supported versions

-Additionally, once a TypeScript version has been added to an addon’s list of supported versions, dropping it constitutes a breaking change, because it has the same kind of impact on users of the addon as dropping support for a version of Ember, Ember CLI, or Node.
+Additionally, once a TypeScript version has been added to an addon's list of supported versions, dropping it constitutes a breaking change, because it has the same kind of impact on users of the addon as dropping support for a version of Ember, Ember CLI, or Node.
 Whatever the reason for dropping a previously-supported TypeScript release, addons should publish a new major version.

 ### Tooling